→ since spring 2026 · tuesdays · 7:30 am ET

 Still figuring it out.

-in one of these.
+Most submissions land in one of these.

 Different surface, same root.
-The reframe names which one you're really in — then walks the script, the math, or both.
+The reframe names which one you're really in.
+Then walks the script, the math, or both.

 "I can't charge that."